puranik3/iopex-react-aug-2025/documents/06-react-lab-guide-workshops-app.md

 npm i
 npm start
 ```
-- Completed frontend app can be run from the `workshops-app-completed` folder
+- Completed frontxend app can be run from the `workshops-app-completed` folder

 ## Before getting started
 - You will need Node `>= 14` in order to run a React application created using [`create-react-app`](https://create-react-app.dev/).
 Install a compatible version of Node if you don't have one.